adheep04/numpy-XOR-perceptron/README.md

-# xor neural network classifier from scratch
+# XOR neural network classifier from scratch
 a numpy implementation of a neural network solving the xor problem from scratch.

 ## overview